AppDeploy MCP Server

 MCP Flow

-• Call get_deploy_instructions to fetch deployment constraints.
+• Call get_deploy_instructions to fetch deployment rules and constraints.

-• Build the app and call deploy_app.
+• Build or edit the app locally.

 • Poll get_app_status until the deployment reaches ready or failed.